-Electricity

-Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Electricity is from the mains grid with the meter being located in the vestibule cupboard.
+Electricity is from the mains grid with the meter being located in the understair cupboard.

-Gas

-Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Gas is from the mains supply with the meter being located in a plastic box to the vestibule gable.
+Gas is from the mains supply with the meter being located in the understair cupboard.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Water is from the mains supply and, where seen, the installation is of copper and plastic supply pipes with PVC wastepipes.
-The kitchen is fitted with a stainless steel sink unit.
+Water is from the mains supply and, where seen, the installation is of copper supply pipes and PVC wastepipes.
+The kitchen is fitted with a plastic sink unit.
 Sanitary arrangements comprise a three piece white suite with a shower over the bath.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Hot water is provided by a gas fired boiler situated in the first floor hallway cupboard and ventilated by means of a flue through the roof.
+Hot water is provided by a gas fired boiler situated in the understair cupboard and ventilated by means of a fanned flue.
 The boiler services corrugated and ladder radiators fitted with thermostats.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is to the main sewer.
+All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.

-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-A smoke detector is fitted to the first floor hallway ceiling.
-Upgrading works are required to meet new Regulations.
+Fire, smoke and burglar alarms No smoke detectors are currently fitted.
+Upgrading works are required to meet new regulations.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
-Any additional limits to inspection Inspection of the flooring was restricted due to the nature of fitted floor coverings.
-Not all windows were tested.
-Inspection of the roof void was carried out from the hatch area only.